K-league/PasswordGenerator/README.md

 ## :hiking_boot: Getting Ready to Run :hiking_boot:
 This code is meant to be run in the browser.
 No, install necessary!
 (Don't worry, that'll come in due time!)
 <br>
-Clone the repo down by using:
+Clone the repo down by typing th following into your prefered CLI:
 <br>
 `git clone` + the _url_ for this repo
 <br>
 (located in the green Code button)
 <br>
 _Next_, open the [index.html](./index.html), then press Option + b for Mac OS.
 Or, right-click the file and select "Open in Default Browser."
-You browser will then load the application.
-From there, follow the prompts to generate you very own password!
+Your browser will then load the application.
+From there, follow the prompts to generate your very own password!

 ## :fire: Tech Stack :fire:
 This application demonstrates proficiency in JavaScript.
 Specifically: prompts, alerts, functions, for loops, concatenation, and arrays.
 As well as the use of HTML and CSS in conjunction with JavaScript!
 Whew!
 See the following resources to learn more.